 Bread and Wine: A Love Letter to Life Around the Table with Recipes by Shauna Niequist

 Food memoirs are some of my favorite books to read, especially as the holidays approach, and this one might be my all-time favorite.
 It’s just so cozy and delightful.
 This time I might even make a recipe or two out of it, but don’t hold me to it.
 (Full review here)

 The Bright Hour: A Memoir of Living and Dying by Nina Riggs

 This is another one I’ve been meaning to read for a couple of years.
 After I read (and loved) When Breath Becomes Air, many people recommended this one and then!
 Paul’s wife and Nina Riggs’ widower ended up getting married!

-Let me know if you’ll be following along – I’d love to hear what you think of this year’s picks!
+Let me know if you’ll be following along – I’d love to hear what you think of this book list for 2019 picks!